alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 ## Cache Interface

-The interface to the cache is pretty simple.
+The interface to the cache is pretty straightforward.

 The addresses used are word address.
 This means you don't need to worry about zero padding anything.